 Do not wait to seek help.
 Concussions range in severity from minor injuries that heal with rest to serious conditions that have long-term effects on your daily life.

-Your brain needs time to heal after a concussion, and the team at Morris Hospital & Healthcare Centers are certified concussion healthcare specialists who will carefully manage and monitor a patient’s return to work, school, or play.
+Your brain needs time to heal after a concussion, and the team of concussion management specialists at Morris Hospital & Healthcare Centers will carefully manage and monitor a patient’s return to work, school, or play.

 Potential complications of concussion include headaches, vertigo, or post-concussion syndrome.
 This type of brain injury may lead to bleeding in and around your brain, or in rare instances even brain swelling.

-If you are experiencing any of the concussion symptoms after a bump, blow or jolt to the head, we urge you to immediately visit our emergency department, urgent care centers, contact your primary care provider, or contact one of Morris Hospital’s ImPACT certified healthcare providers who are qualified in concussion diagnosis and treatment.
+If you are experiencing any of the concussion symptoms after a bump, blow or jolt to the head, we urge you to immediately visit our emergency department, urgent care centers, contact your primary care provider, or contact one of Morris Hospital’s concussion management providers who are qualified in concussion diagnosis and treatment.

-Patients who are diagnosed with a concussion can make a same day or next day appointment with our ImPACT certified healthcare providers for a more comprehensive evaluation and treatment.
-Our healthcare provider may also prescribe Physical Therapy which should be started the day after your concussion is diagnosed by your ImPACT certified healthcare provider.
+Patients who are diagnosed with a concussion can make a same day or next day appointment with one of our concussion management providers for a more comprehensive evaluation and treatment.
+Our providers may also prescribe Physical Therapy which should be started the day after your concussion is diagnosed by your concussion management provider.

 Athletes should not return to sports if they’re experiencing signs and symptoms of a concussion.